MALSU1: Function

 While the function of the protein in mitochondria is not conclusive its bacterial homolog has been shown to silence bacterial translation by blocking the two ribosomal subunits from joining, hence it was called RsfS (= ribosomal silencing factor in starvation or stationary phase, a synonym of RsfA).

-Protein-protein interactions.
+Protein-protein interactions

 RsfS has been shown via a yeast two-hybrid screen to interact with ribosomal protein L14 in four bacterial species as well as in mitochondria.
 MALSU1 was shown to interact with CHMP protein which is part of the ESCRT-III complex (Endosomal Sorting Complex Required for Transport).
 DUF143 has also been shown to interact with UFD1, tRNA synthetases class II, and Cytidylyltransferase in various architectures.

-Properties

-Bioinformatics predicted the following properties for LOC_115416: